JoshuaNg2332/battle/README.md

 Step 3 - Enabling the use of forms for players to enter their names.
 Our next step was to write a test for our form to accept the name of our players names.
 As I was working in a three at the time, I created 3 players in the form and tests and outputted 3 players.
 We wrote our tests first and then worked through the code adding in the links to the input page where 3 input forms were created and then a second 'names' page where the names were outputted.

+Step 4 - We use the sessions function to save our form submissions and then redirect those saved inputs to the /play page to carry over the saved names.

+Step 5 - To keep our code clean we then created a new file within our features spec page called web_helpers.
+This allowed us to refactor our code down to a single line in our testing framework.
+I also implemented tests that test both players HPs.

+Step 6 - Created a new attack button test that tests for the interaction of an attack button.
+This attack button then redirects to a new attack button page which was also created to hold the attack confirmation.

 Test coverage so far = 100%